kube-green/kube-green/README.md

 ### SleepInfo

-In the namespace where you want to enable kube-green, apply the SleepInfo CRD.
+In the namespace where you want to enable *kube-green*, apply the SleepInfo CRD.
 An example of CRD is accessible [at this link](testdata/working-hours.yml)

 The SleepInfo spec contains: